What is population health?

 This first step is vital.
 Without knowing what population you will be targeting you will never be able to measure its effectiveness, or understand what needs a particular population may have.

-A population who is assessed as high risk will have different needs to a population with low risk, and will have different needs to individuals assessed as medium risk
+A population who is assessed as high risk will have different needs from a population with low risk and will have different needs to individuals assessed as medium risk

 By defining your target population and their needs, you can solidify your population health management strategy.
-Here you can investigate what services have worked well for similar populations and check that your local community has the capacity to deliver the care and support needed.
+Here you can investigate what services have worked well for similar populations and check that your local community can deliver the care and support needed.

 2. Set and measure your outcomes